vircadia/vircadia-metaverse/docs/API-Users.md

 - filter: select type of user.
 A comma separated list of "connections", "friends"
 - status: status of user.
 A comma separated list of "online"
 - search: TODO: figure this one out
-- asAdmin: if requesting account is an administrator, return all users
+- asAdmin=true: if requesting account is an administrator, return all users

 So `GET /api/v1/users?per_page=10&filter=friends&status=online` will return the first 10 users who are online friends.